manojjawalkar/Qradar/README.md

 qapp deploy -p app.zip -q <qradar console ip> -u <qradar user>
 ```

-##There are some configurations you need to do on your Mac
+## There are some configurations you needs to done on your laptop
 ### Certificates for authentication with QRAdar
   - your cert should be in ~/.qradar_app_sdk